Felling Axe vs Splitting Axe: Understand the Differences

 Splitting axes are designed specifically for splitting cut logs (rounds) into firewood.
 They are made to be swung vertically down into the flat top of the log to be split.

-Splitting axe heads form a stout wide wedge that penetrate and quickly spread logs apart.
+Splitting axe heads form a stout wide wedge that penetrate and quickly spreads logs apart.
 The blade is typically shorter to focus the energy outward, forcing the wood apart.
 The edge also tends to be flatter with fewer curves or flares to reduce the chances of getting pinched in stubborn wood.

 Note: a maul is very similar to a splitting axe, but it is a unique tool.
 Mauls are heavier with a hardened poll and used to support a splitting axe for the toughest rounds.
 To learn more see Splitting Axes vs Mauls